nttcslab/floor-padding-BO/README.md

 ### Files
 * `README.md`: This file.
-* `LICENSE.pdf`: Document of agreement for using this sample code.
+* `LICENSE.md`: Document of agreement for using this sample code.
 Read this carefully before using the code.
 * `run_BO.py`: Script to execute BO sequence.
 * `BO_core.py`: Implements BO class.
 * `obj_func.py`: Implements objective functions.